swsms/code-analyzer-tool/README.md

 ## Motivation

 We really love python, and we also love to write beautiful and expressive code using it.
 One way to achieve this is to follow the PEP8 specification and best practices recommended by the python community.
 But, this is not always easy, especially for beginners.

-Fortunately, there are special tools called linters which automatically verify that code matches all the standards and recommendations.
-Well-known examples of such tools are pylint and flake8.
+Fortunately, there are special tools called static code analyzers (pylint, flake8, etc) which can automatically verify that your code matches all the standards and recommendations.
-They analyze code and output all the found stylistic and some other issues.
+The tools analyze your code and output all the found stylistic and other issues.

-In this project, you will create a small linter which finds some common stylistic issues in python code.
-This will allow you to understand the general ideas of static code analysis and also better understand python itself.
+In this project, you will create a small static analyzer tool which finds a set of common stylistic issues in python code.
+It allows you to understand general ideas of the static code analysis and deepen your python knowledge as well.

 ## First stage description

 **Prerequisites**: variables, print, input, conditions, for, split, enumerate(?), reading files

-At the first stage, your program should read python code from a file and perform only a single check: lines in the code must not be longer than 79 characters (PEP8!).
+At this moment, your program must read python code from a specified file and perform only a single check: lines in the code must not be longer than 79 characters (PEP8!).
 The path to a file is obtained from the standard input.